PCI DSS compliance

 Attesting your compliance

-Regardless of how you become compliant, everyone must attest to Barclaycard that they are compliant with PCI DSS.
-Log in to our online portal where you’ll find more details of what you need to tell us.
+Regardless of how you become compliant, everyone must attest to Barclaycard that they’re compliant with PCI DSS.
+Log into our online portal where you’ll find more details of what you need to tell us.
 You then have three options:

-3. If you’re not using Barclaycard to be compliant with PCI DSS, then upload the relevant documents from your third party supplier in the compliance section of the DSM online portal.
+3. If you’re not using Barclaycard to be compliant with PCI DSS, then upload your exisiting compliance documents on the DSM online portal.
 These are:

-4. If you choose to become compliant through a third-party supplier then you’ll still need to let us know, otherwise you'll be charged non-compliance fees of £25 per month per outlet plus the monthly £4.80 DSM fee.
+If you choose to become compliant through a third-party supplier, you’ll still need to let us know through the DSM portal.